corbado/example-passkeys-ruby-react/README.md

 Please follow the steps in [Getting started](https://docs.corbado.com/overview/getting-started) to create and configure a project in the [Corbado developer panel](https://app.corbado.com/signin#register).

-Open the `development.rb` and `production.rb` files under /config/environments and set the `corbado_project_id` variable to your projectID.
+Open the `development.rb` and `production.rb` files under /config/environments and set the `corbado_project_id` variable to your Corbado project ID.

 ## Usage

-Then you can run the project locally by executing the following command:
+Then, you can run the project locally by executing the following command:

 ```bash
 bin/rails s